A null model for Dunbar's circles: Hierarchical structure

-From equation \eqref{eq:layer_degree_scaling}, the hierarchical structure is made apparent, that is $\<k_r\> < \<k_{r+1}\>$, as long as $y<1$.
+The value of $y$ depends on $\bar s$.
+It can be shown that $y<1$ if $\bar s<\sum_r s_r/R$ and $y>1$ if $\bar s>\sum_r s_r/R$.
+That is, if the average link weight is smaller than the average layer cost, outer layers will have have increasing number of links.
+The case $y>1$ defines an inverse regime that can be applied to ego-networks where a fixed social capital $s$ must be distributed among relatively few links $k$, and most ties belong to the inner layers.
+The inverse regime has been succesfully applied recently to model personal networks of inmigrants \cite{Anxo}.
+However, on this paper we will focus on the $y<1$ regime, which models correctly layers of unbounded increasing cost.

 Let us check that this is indeed the case.
 Notice that the partition function $Z$ measures the number of allowed configurations and that the layer costs $s_r$ are arbitrary positive numbers.
-Consider that we increase the cost of one of the layers, $s_c$, while keeping the imposed average values, $\<k\>$ and $\<s\>$ constant.
-For large enough $s_c$ and fixed $\<s\>$, an overwhelming majority of ego-networks will not have any links placed in layer $s_c$, and the number of allowed configurations must decrease.
-In the limit $s_c\to\infty$, a well behaved partition function demands $\mu<0$.
-Consequently, $y\in[0,1]$ and the layer degrees $\<k_r\>$ are monotonically decreasing with the layer cost $s_r$.
+Consider an increase in the cost of one of the layers, $s_r$, while keeping the imposed average values, $\<k\>$ and $\<s\>$ constant.
+For large enough $s_r$ and fixed $\<s\>$, an overwhelming majority of ego-networks will not have any links placed in layer $s_r$, and the number of allowed configurations must decrease.
+In the limit $s_r\to\infty$, a well behaved partition function demands $\mu<0$ and, consequently, $y\in[0,1]$: the layer degrees $\<k_r\>$ are monotonically decreasing with the layer cost $s_r$.

 In sum, in a maximum entropy setting corresponding to the least unbiased guess about the ego-network configurations, a hierarchical structure arises naturally from the constraints Eqs. \eqref{eq:grand_canonical_constraints}.
 Next, let us consider the condition of a constant group size scaling, as it is observed on empirical ego-networks.